winfrednyoroka/Data_driven_visualisation/README.md

 Use the link here to access the deployed app showing the data and the resultant figures {*To embed a hyperlink once we agree on deploying the app*}.

 #### Locally

-Git clones the repository.
+1. Git clone the repository to the OS.

-Install all the above-listed software in your environment and activate the environment.
+2. Create conda environment as follows.
+   `conda env create -f data_vis.yml`

+3. Activate the conda environment
+   `Conda activate env_name`

-1. Launch the jupyter lab or notebook run the `.ipynb file` and run the cells
+- Launch the jupyter lab or notebook run the `.ipynb file` and run the cells.
-2. Use the streamlit `streamlit run data_vis_app.py` to launch the web app
+- Use the streamlit `streamlit run data_vis_app.py` to launch the web app.